Lancelot II of Ursel: Career

 In 1533 Lancelot of Ursel played a major part in the salvation of the Cathedral of Antwerp during the great fire.
 People believe that thanks to his active help and coordination, the cathedral was saved from total ruin.
 Unfortunately 57 altars could not be saved and went up in flames.
-Lancelot has serious injuries but survived the ordeal, confirms Francesco Guicciardini in his letters.
+Lancelot had serious injuries but survived the ordeal, confirmed Francesco Guicciardini in his letters.